madfauzy/eBook-Apps/README.md

 # ⚡️ eBook Apps
-The eBook Apps is a web application that helps you browse ebooks from anywhere using your smartphone, laptop, and computer.
+The eBook Apps is a web application that helps you browse ebooks from anywhere using your smartphone and laptop.

 ## 🚀 Getting Started
 To start running your project locally, follow these steps:

 First, clone the repository to the htdocs folder.